Follow my blog with Bloglovin

 Wellington is a hot spot for local craft breweries and gourmet coffee.
 If you love beer and coffee this is the place to be.
 Arguably Wellington has some of the best coffee in the New Zealand depending who you talk to.

-Being on a budget, I did some research ahead of time to plan my trip to ensure I made the most of my solo weekend in Wellington.
-If you are headed to Wellington on a budget, I’ve compiled a list of a few great spots I ate, people watched in cafes, tasted local beer and explored while there.
+I did some research ahead of time to plan my trip and ensure I made the most of my solo weekend visiting Wellington on a budget.
+I’ve compiled a list of a few great spots I ate, people watched in cafes, tasted local beer and explored while there.

 Eat and Drink